js-tutorials-c-m/js/README.md

 - Each individual should work on a branch and crete a pull request to master
 - Assign pull request to some one and in your team and and me.
   ( so there will be two reviewers )

+## Running test cases

+- In project root directrory open teremenal or cmd and type `npm test`